18 Merle Dog Breeds

 5. American Bully

 The American Bully is a relatively new breed recognized by the United Kennel Club (UKC).
 It is the result of selective breeding to emphasize the shorter and more muscular form.
-It also tamed down the pup’s prey drive to make him a more desirable pet.
-Several other breeds contributed to the final standard, including the French Bulldog.
-Interestingly, UKC considers merle a disqualification.
+It also tamed down their prey drive to make them more desirable as pets.

 6. Beauceron

 Although the Beauceron’s history goes back to the Middle Ages, the American Kennel Club (AKC) recognized the breed relatively recently in 2007.
-It is a French herding dog, known for his gentle manner.
-His coloration is unique with a jet black coat and rust-colored legs, which have earned him the nickname, Red Stockings.
+This French herding dog is known for their gentle manner.
+Their coloration is unique, with a jet-black coat and rust-colored legs, which have earned them the nickname Red Stockings.

 7. Chihuahua

 There’s no mistaking the feisty personality of the Chihuahua.
-Even though he usually isn’t heavier than 6 pounds, he has the fearless nature of a dog many times his size.
+Even though most weigh less than 6 pounds, they have the fearless nature of a dog many times their size.
 Many pups with the merle trait experience negative health consequences.
 That has prompted the Chihuahua Club of America to recommend genetic testing before breeding.

 8. Pomeranian

-It’s hard to believe that the small Pomeranian was once a much larger dog on the order of other Spitz breeds like the Chow Chow.
+It’s hard to believe that the tiny Pomeranian was once a much larger dog like the Chow Chow.
 Selective breeding by Queen Victoria reduced the pup’s size to put it in AKC’s Toy Group.
-Like the Chihuahua, the Pom sometimes forgets how little he is.
-He is an affectionate pooch that is easy to train.
+Like the Chihuahua, the Pom sometimes forgets how little they are.
+They’re affectionate and relatively easy to train.

 9. Great Dane

 The imposing figure of the Great Dane is hard to ignore.
-Despite his size, he is truly a gentle giant.
+Despite their size, they’re gentle and loving.
 They have been faithful companions for thousands of years with a history that goes back to 3000 B.C.
-He is such a lovable pooch that it’s hard to believe he once hunted wild boars.
-This pup is a handsome dog with merle, an accepted color, according to the AKC.
+They’re so affectionate that it’s hard to believe they once hunted wild boars.
+They’re stunning dogs when they have the merle color, which is accepted by the AKC.

 10. Dachshund